KrizpCode/realtime-todo-app/README.md

 npm install
 npm start
 ````
-Server should now be running on http://localhost:3000
+Application should now be running and accessible on http://localhost:3000

 ## Link (Refresh if not accessable directly, since it might be in sleep-mode on Heroku)
 https://my-todo-realtime.herokuapp.com/